Omoidaseru Koi o Shiyō: Production and release

 The title song was released with two different lineups for all 21 full members, led by Yumiko Takino, and 23 trainees, led by Momoka Rissen.
 It is the first one in the AKB48 Group to have the music video produced in two versions, (Note: AKB48's "Sentimental Train" (2018) has a temporary "unfinished version" music video due to Jurina Matsui's health leave, which was superseded by the complete version after her return.) filmed at the Mitarai preservation district in Ōsakishimojima and representing the "past" and "present", in which the second generation trainees and the full members portrayed the high school and adult versions of the same group of people.
 The two music videos were included on the Limited Edition releases, while a combined version was published on YouTube on July 23.

 The B-side was performed by Fū Yabushita and Chiho Ishida (FūChiho), who also produced and edited the music video. is the first appearance on a single by the group's rock band subunit, Aoi Himawari, while was performed by the quartet of Takino, Kōko Tanaka, Yabushita, and Mai Nakamura.

 The single was released in three editions and two Limited Editions.
 The Limited Editions included digital ballots to vote for the inclusion of members into a new subunit called the Setouchi PR Unit, which results were announced on October 18.

 Reception

-"Omoidaseru Koi wo Shiyō" sold 159,000 copies in its release week according to Billboard Japan, and placed first on both the Oricon Singles and Billboard Japan Hot 100 weekly charts.
+"Omoidaseru Koi o Shiyō" sold 159,000 copies in its release week according to Billboard Japan, and placed first on both the Oricon Singles and Billboard Japan Hot 100 weekly charts.